jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     FORTH code, or both, by downloading your source files that the embedded FastForth interprets and compiles.
-    Beforehand, the preprocessor GEMA, by means of a \config\gema\target.pat file, will have translated the common source file.f in a targeted source file.4th.
+    Beforehand, the preprocessor GEMA, by means of a \config\gema\target.pat file, will have translated the generic source file.f in a targeted source file.4th.
 This allows the assembler to use symbolic addresses for all peripheral registers without having to declare them in Forth.
     A set of .bat files is furnished to do this automatically.
 See it all in the \MSP430-FORTH folder.